openvinotoolkit/datumaro/site/content/en/docs/formats/cityscapes.md

 ## Export to Cityscapes

-There are few ways to convert dataset to Cityscapes format:
+There are several ways to convert a dataset to Cityscapes format:

 ``` bash
 # export dataset into Cityscapes format from existing project